saagie/technologies/technologies/app/nifi/README.md

 # [Lab] Apache Nifi - customized by Saagie

-This Docker image officially available on [Saagie's DockerHub](https://hub.docker.com/r/saagie/nifi) is based on official [apache/nifi:1.9.2](https://hub.docker.com/r/apache/nifi/) image.
+This Docker image is available on [Saagie's DockerHub](https://hub.docker.com/r/saagie/nifi) is based on the official [apache/nifi:1.9.2](https://hub.docker.com/r/apache/nifi/) image.

-It is specially designed to run on Saagie's platform v2.
+It is specially designed to run on Saagie's V2 platform.

 This image is still experimental [Lab].